-In fact, when I tell groups of people about my organization, the Great Girls Network, that was founded to give women a sacred space to be authentic, speak up for themselves and feel supported and encouraged by other women, invariably several of the men in the room say they wish they could join.
+In fact, when I tell groups of people about my organization, the Great Girls Network, which was founded to give women a sacred space to be authentic, speak up for themselves, and feel supported and encouraged by other women, invariably, several of the men in the room say they wish they could join.
 Most men don’t feel any better about themselves in the world than women do!
 And they wish they could have a safe place to feel vulnerable and truly express themselves.

-So we have a society where women feel less-than in many situations.
-And then we find out that men do also, even though they are conditioned to keep up a front of confidence.
+So we have a society where women feel less than in many situations.
+And then we find out that men also do, even though they are conditioned to keep up a front of confidence.
 We walk around making up stories about each other, all based on the fantasy that others are somehow better off than we are.

 That is why I now urge you to question everything.
 Here are some things to ask yourself: